HackerNews/API/README.md

 Field | Description
 ------|------------
 **id** | The user's unique username.
 Case-sensitive.
-Required. delay | Delay in minutes between a comment's creation and its visibility to other users.
+Required.
 **created** | Creation date of the user, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time).
 **karma** | The user's karma.
 about | The user's optional self-description.
 HTML.